You're operating heavy machinery: burnout risk in AI-augmented engineering teams

 Standard burnout signals like declining output, missed deadlines, or visible disengagement are partly masked when AI is filling the gaps.
 An engineer running on empty can still ship.

-Gauge issues tend to compound the problem.
+Gauge issues tend to compound that problem.
 The same drive that makes someone good at this work makes early depletion signals easy to dismiss.
 And if the team is spending more time with machines and less with each other, the social signals that help people notice when a colleague is struggling get weaker too.
 The early warning system is weaker, precisely when it's needed most.

 The terrain problem: what leaders can actually shift